Skip to content

 frame = engine.minimize(frame, net_ff, max_iter=500, workdir="relax")

-Everything above builds the gel; the last step measures it. read_lammps_data returns a Frame, and Atomistic.from_frame rebuilds the topology — bonds, angles, and dihedrals — as a graph.
+Everything above builds the gel; the last step measures it. read_lammps_data returns explicit format products; this example selects .frame, then Atomistic.from_frame rebuilds bonds, angles, and dihedrals as a graph.
 No AmberTools or LAMMPS is needed here.

 gel = mp.Atomistic.from_frame(frame)